 3. Edit Registry Entries to Replace PowerShell with CMD

-While the trick we mentioned above should work fine, there’s one more way you can use to replace PowerShell with Command Prompt in Windows 10 and 11.
+While the trick mentioned above should work fine, there’s another way to replace PowerShell with Command Prompt in Windows 10 and 11.
 This method involves manually editing the registry entries.

-- Click the Search icon and type “registry” in the text box and click Registry Editor.
+- Click the Search icon, type “registry” in the text box, and click Registry Editor.

 - Alternatively, you can open the Run window by pressing Windows Logo Key + R, and type “regedit” to open Registry Editor.